 This course explores the technical issues associated with building types for public use including building structure, construction materials and techniques, and cost planning and specification.
-It is aimed at developing students understanding of the implications of using alternative materials and construction processes for structural systems; an understanding of construction design and detailing; an appreciation of the selection and design of foundations in response to specific ground and soil conditions; and an understanding of using Building Information Modelling (BIM) to design and documentation of structural system for commercial buildings.
+It covers the implications of using alternative materials and construction processes for structural systems; construction design and detailing; and the selection and design of foundations in response to specific ground and soil conditions.

-1. Understand the knowledge of the ground and soil conditions, materials, systems and components, and the techniques and methods used in the construction of commercial buildings.
+1. Accurately describe the characteristics of a range of ground and soil conditions, including: materials, systems and components; and accurately describe foundation techniques and methods used in the construction of commercial buildings.

-2. Analyse the suitability of the various methods and technologies available for the construction of the commercial buildings in response to specific ground and site conditions.
+2. Analyse the suitability of the various methods and technologies available for the construction of a commercial building in response to specific ground and site conditions.

 3. Evaluate design alternatives in terms of buildability and cost.

 4. Illustrate the construction sequencing of tasks and activities involved in the construction of commercial building.

 5. Interpret the appropriate application of Building Information Modelling (BIM) tools for the design and documentation of structural systems for commercial buildings.

 Piled foundations and basement construction, structural form and construction in steel and concrete, cladding systems, building services and the Australian Building Code.

 - Soil pressures and forces; compressibility and settlement; shear strength

 - Selection of foundations in response to ground conditions